bit628/RapidX-Annotator/README.md

 5. **Export annotations** – *File ▸ Export…* choose VOC, COCO, YOLO or Seg.

 ---

+# 📘 Documentation Figures

+This folder contains key figures referenced in the manuscript to illustrate the system design and deep learning integration of **RapidX Annotator**.

+---

+## 🧩 Figure 2: Flowchart of System Architecture

+This figure shows the modular architecture of the RapidX Annotator software, including image input, enhancement modules, annotation tools, pre-annotation via YOLO, and export interfaces.

+---

+## 🤖 Figure 4: Annotation Workflow and Deep Learning Integration

+This figure demonstrates the pre-annotation process using the YOLO model and the integration of deep learning inference with manual refinement, forming a human-in-the-loop annotation pipeline.

 ## 🧩 Module Mapping to Flowcharts (Figures 2 & 4)

 To enhance traceability between the manuscript and the software implementation, the following table maps each functional module from Figure 2 (*Flowchart of System Architecture*) and Figure 4 (*Annotation Workflow and Deep Learning Integration*) to its implementation in the codebase: